jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) chooses to become a PIE under section HM 71 (Choosing to become PIE); and (c) has not chosen to cancel PIE status under section HM 29 (Choosing to cancel status); and (d) does not attribute amounts to investors
+  - **benefit in money** is defined in section CE 1(2B) (Amounts derived in connection with employment) for the purposes of that section
   - **best estimate assumptions** means assumptions about the future that— (a) are actuarially determined; and
     (b) are made using professional judgement, training and experience; and